hopeatina/neuromosaic/CONTRIBUTING.md

   python -m neuromosaic inspect --help
   ```

-The experiment results are stored in the output directory and can be analyzed using the analysis commands above.
+The experiment results are stored in the output directory and can be analyzed using the analysis commands.
+All async operations are handled internally by the commands, making the interface simple and user-friendly.

 ## Making Changes